-TOPIC 1 - social inequality TOPIC 2 - obesity
+TOPIC 1 - cognitive behavioural therapy TOPIC 2 - self esteem TOPIC 3 - eating disorders

-? ?
+? ? ?

-? ?
+? ? ?

-? ?
+? ? ?

-? ?
+? ? ?

-a.
-Truncation and wildcards
+5. Truncation and wildcards

-To help save you some time and effort, HMIC has some keyword search tools that look for variants of words.
+To help save you some time and effort, Embase has some keyword search tools that look for variants of words.
 These are known as truncation and wildcards.
 Each software supplier uses their own set of symbols, but in the OVID databases the following apply:

-- is used to truncate (shorten) words, e.g. depress will find depressed, depression, depressive etc - # is used to search for a variable single character, e.g. organi#ation will find organisation and organization - ? is used to search for a single character, or no character at all.
-This is very useful for some British and American spellings, e.g. orthop?edics will find both orthopedics and orthopaedics
+- 1. \ is used to truncate (shorten) words and find different word endings, e.g. depress\ will find depressed, depression, depressive etc - 2. # is used to search for a variable single character, e.g. organi#ation will find organisation and organization - 3. ? is used to search for a single character, or no character at all.
+This is very useful for some British and American spellings, e.g. orthop?edics will find both orthopaedics and orthopedics

-Note: you can use these techniques in combination e.g. behavio?r
+Note: you can use these techniques in combination e.g. behavio?r\